michaelt/write-yourself-a-scheme-no-compiler-errors/README.md

 The errors involving the Read type class were very distracting;

-I have left a warning about overlapping pattern matches since it is a worthwhile exercise to figure it out.
+I have left a warning about overlapping pattern matches since it is just a warning -- and it is clearly a worthwhile exercise to figure it out.